sabrinapeters/sdrp.old/_drafts/2014-06-02/untitled2.md

 3. Male, because of gender hierarchy.

-It is easy to indoctrinate young minds to prime them for leadership, and MD's domineering "man's man" (whatever that means!) personality is quite attractive to like young men.
+It is easy to indoctrinate young minds to prime them for leadership, and MD's domineering "man's man" (whatever that means!) personality is quite attractive to like-minded young men.
 And when you put young, impressionable people in charge, they will support and defend the Leader without question.

 Others with more experience than I have written more detailed [posts](http://www.elizabethesther.com/2014/03/is-marshill-church-a-cult.html) on why MH may be a cult.
 I don't have that experience, but even if one looks at _just_ the leadership structure, something starts to smell cult-y.